icos-project/Aggregator/README.md

 - PROMETHEUS_ADDRESS: The address where Prometheus/Thanos is located.
 - HTTP_PORT: If set, HTTP server is launched at port HTTP_PORT.
 - GRPC_PORT: If set, gRPC server is launched at port GRPC_PORT.
+- KEY: If set, Keycloak is enabled and public key set as KEY.

 If no port is provided, aggregator launches an HTTP server at port 8080 by default.